post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Introduction

 ## Motivation
-ML-KEM is a key encapsulation method (KEM) designed to be resistant to cryptanalytic attacks with quantum computers.
+ML-KEM is a key encapsulation method (KEM) that is designed to withstand cryptanalytic attacks from quantum computers.

-Experimentation and early deployments are crucial part of the migration to post-quantum cryptography.
-To promote interoperability of those deployments this document provides specification of hybrid post-quantum key agreement to be used in TLS 1.3 protocol.
+Experimentation and early deployments are crucial steps in transitioning to post-quantum cryptography.
+This document specifies a hybrid post-quantum key agreement for use in the TLS 1.3 protocol to promote interoperability of these deployments.

 # Conventions and Definitions